-Complex question-answer but interesting.
-This takes me to a situation where I recorded a few months ago in a wild life park where I knew there were a few species of deer, wild boars and elks.
-I felt ignorant because I have the image of those animals present in my mind since a very long time, but I grew up not having a clue of what sound they make.
+This actually reminds me of a situation in which I recorded in a wild life park where I knew there were a few species of deer, wild boars and elks.
+In all honesty I grew up not having a clue of what how this animals sound like.
 One day there, I was recording by a very large lake with tall dense trees on the other side, like a bucolic painting.
 Everything was fine until I heard a terrible moan that petrified me.
-Having no clue of what it was made me uncomfortable.
-I used my reasoning to remind myself that I did not know the sounds that those species make, otherwise my mind would have gone straight to some X-Files worthy creature… (Later talks to a Swedish hunter and a Swedish nature field recordist pointed out to be a red deer, a very cute and incredible elegant animal).
+Having no clue of what it was, I felt only but a cold feeling running up my spine.
+I used my reasoning to remind myself that I did not know the sounds that those species have.
+(Later talks to a Swedish hunter and a Swedish nature field recordist pointed out to be a red deer, a very cute and incredible elegant animal).
 On the other hand I was able to enjoy how it propagated over the big area of trees on the other side of the river, so it was fascinating to be recording in an environment I haven´t been before.

 When I travel I become very attentive to everything: it’s like I am learning and understanding beauty in almost everything.
 From this wall behind us having written things, local architecture with their reverberation times, what you perceive from listening to someone walking on the street, the configuration of the space around, the light of a given place.
 And this hyper sensibility is missing when I am in my city.
 So maybe it happens to a foreigner, if you have this spirit, of coming to this state of sensibility and generosity, that I would like to have at home and I don’t.
 Like I am under anaesthesias when in Rio.
 I think this acts of recording, photographing or filming, which I also do when I’m abroad, are connected to this sensibility to differences, to the condition of being a foreigner.
 Which I think it’s a sort of a pity that this only happens under certain situations.
 At home, in Rio, I can become very focused on technical aspects only, things need to be well recorded, technically perfect, very different from the relationship I have to recording when I’m not there.